rdbliss/rdbliss.github.io/_posts/2021-11-21-held-accountable.md

 or anything else.
 Just Black men.
 And that's...fine?
 I don't see how this takes anything away from me.
 Of course, I'm White, so maybe I'm just "letting them have one."
 Then why is the NBA the biggest sports league in China, despite having only *one* good Chinese player ever?
-What would Yap's objection in this context even look like?
+What would K's objection in this context even look like?
 I walk into a pickup game and ask everyone to stop yelling "Kobe" when they take a shot?